ckunakom/tableau_api/README.md

 Quick shout-out to this youtube video as it saves me the trouble of some readings🤫: https://youtu.be/swasTFYM_Gs

-## Create Groups, Projects and Set Permission for each group for the Project
+## Create Groups, Projects and Set Permission for each group for the Project + Create Sub-projects with Inherited Permission from Projects
 This is particularly useful when you have different Tableau sites and/or servers that you need to configure the same group permission with the same project name.
 Save you a lot of mouse-clicking.

 - Run `create_group.py` to create groups.
 Define the name and the minimum site role the group should have within `group_obj` variable.
 This will call `query_groups.py` and display the existing groups before new group is being created.